pratikraut3103/MYSQL-Database/README.md

 # Python-MYSQL-Database-Connection
-Connecting to MYSQL using python and perform  DDL and DML statements
+Connecting to MYSQL using python and perform  DDL and DML operations

 First Need to intall drivers using "python -m pip install mysql-connector-python" in cmd